oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 ### Goal
 The goal for these tests is to ensure that the service and the clients functionalities, works as they are expected to work.
-This is also to ensure that in an event that a feature fails, the right error message shows up with a detailed explaination on what went wrong and how to correct the error.
+This is also to ensure that in an event that a feature fails, the right error message shows up with a detailed explanation on what went wrong and how to correct the error.

-Additionaly these tests were used to fullfil a test driven development work flow.
-The tests help ensure an agile work flow, where each new feature is tested and stable before moving on to a new implementation of features.

 ### Tools
 These are the tools the team used for testing: